convos-chat/www.convos.chat/doc/config.md

     systemctl enable convos.service
     systemctl start convos.service
     systemctl status convos.service

+### As a normal user
+_**NOTE**: This was tested on Ubuntu 18.04 and newer but should work on all distros that have systemd support_

+Here is an example of a user systemd file, that can be placed in `.config/systemd/user/convos.service`.

+To enable user systemd units you need to perform some extra steps, as follow:

+    loginctl enable-linger
+Then you need to create the `.config/systemd/user` folder mannually or using the following command:

+    systemctl --user enable systemd-tmpfiles-clean.timer && systemctl --user disable systemd-tmpfiles-clean.timer

+Note that the [Environment](#environment) variables should be review and changed to suit your needs.

+    [Unit]
+    Description=Convos User Service
+    After=network.target

+    [Service]
+    # Replace any occurrence of $USER with your shell username
+    Environment=CONVOS_HOME=/home/$USER/convos
+    Environment=CONVOS_REVERSE_PROXY=1
+    Environment=CONVOS_LOG_FILE=/home/$USER/convos/logs
+    ExecStart=/path/to/convos/script/convos daemon --listen http://*:8081
+    Restart=on-failure

+    [Install]
+    WantedBy=default.target

+After creating the file, you can run the following commands to start the
+service:

+    systemctl --user daemon-reload
+    systemctl --user enable convos.service
+    systemctl --user start convos.service
+    systemctl --user status convos.service

 Running Convos under systemd without a custom `CONVOS_LOG_FILE` will send all the log messages to syslog, which normally logs to `/var/log/syslog`.